tudurom/bsc-thesis/doc/main.typ

 == Attack implementation

 To develop the attack, I took `gc`'s source and added the attack logic on top.
 I compiled this modified code and I obtained what I call the 'hack seed': an attacked compiler that is semantically equivalent to the attacked binaries it is going to generate.
-This compiler binary is not quite identical because its source code differs slightly from the source that is 'adjusted' by the final attacked compiler, mostly because of whitespace differences.
+This binary is not quite identical to the final attack compiler; the spacing in its source code differs slightly from that of the source that the attack logic adds inside compilers.
 One run of the hack seed compiler over the clean Go compiler source code is enough to generate the final reproducible attacked compiler: one that, when given clean `gc` code as input, generates an identical version of itself, containing the hack.
 In short:

-+ An original, unattacked version of `gc` compiles `gc 1.22.3` and yields $A$: a legitimate, *clean* `gc 1.22.3` binary.
++ An original, unattacked version of `gc` compiles `gc` `1.22.3` and yields $A$: a legitimate, *clean* `gc` `1.22.3` binary.
 + Attack logic is added on top of the source code.
 Source is then compiled with
   $A$ to create $B$: the hack seed compiler.
-+ $B$ is used to compile the original `go 1.22.3` code—the same used for $A$—to create the final compiler $C$, *which contains the attack*.
++ $B$ is used to compile the original `go` `1.22.3` code—the same used for $A$—to create the final compiler $C$, *which contains the attack*.
 + $C$ can be given the same source code to generate $C'$.
 Because $C$ is reproducible, $C$ and $C'$ are *identical*. $C'$ may be used to create $C''$